 uكَبُرَto be big

-Note the vowel associated with the second root letter
+Note that the first column refers to the vowel associated with the second root letter.

 This is generally but not universally true.
 There are exceptions because neighboring consonants have influenced the vowels (or the other way round).
 There is a rule of thumb for verbs of category 3 (فَعُلَ):